How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: Rivaroxaban may pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-This medication is not recommended to be taken while breast-feeding.
+This medication should not be taken while breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years of age.